Supervisory Bord of Atlantic Grupa comprises seven members, esteemed representatives of the academic and business community as well as shareholders.

 As Chairman and Chief Investment Officer Peter Elam Håkansson leads East Capital’s different investment teams in East Europe and Asia.
 He has established East Capital’s investment philosophy and strategy, which he still oversees.
 Peter has been awarded the Gold Star for best Fund Manager five times by Morningstar and Sweden’s largest financial daily Dagens Industri.
 He is Chairman of the Board of Swedish Music Hall of Fame, member of the Board of Bonnier Business Press and Inter Peace Sweden.
 Prior to founding East Capital, he held a series of senior positions at Enskilda Securities in London, Paris and Stockholm – where his last role was Head of Equities and Global Head of Research.
 He has a degree from Stockholm School of Economics and has also studied at l´EDHEC in Lille.

 Franz-Josef Flosbach obtained a industrial engineer degree at the Technische Universitat Darmstadt, in 1973.
 He had spent most of his working life, since 1975, with DEG-Deutsche Investitions und Entwicklungsgesellschaft mbH.
 He has been assigned a number of executive tasks: management audit, business planning and controlling, business development, consulting etc. Prior to his career in DEG , he worked as a Senior Consultant with Treuhand-Vereinigung AG/ Coopers & Lybrand GmbH (today PWC) with a special focus on Merger & Acquisition activities.
-He has retired in 2013.
-At present he serves as a member of five Supervisory Boards, three Audit Committees and one Risk Committee in five renowned companies in the region.
+At present he serves as a member of four Supervisory Boards, two Audit Committees and - as a chair - one Risk Committee in four renowned companies in the region.

 Saša Pekeč is an Associate Professor at Duke University’s Fuqua School of Business.
 He is an expert in managerial decision-making in complex competitive environments, and has published articles in top academic journals in management sciences, as well as in top journals in other fields such as economics, mathematics and psychology.
 His consulting experience includes banking, internet, pharmaceutical, retail, and telecommunications industries.
 He was a member of the Economic Council of the President of the Republic of Croatia in the period 2010 - 2015.
 Saša Pekeč holds a Ph.D. degree from Rutgers University and B.Sc. degree from the University of Zagreb.